live-codes/blog.livecodes.io/blog/2023-08-04-lets-make-an-interactive-coding-tutorial/index.md

 Let's assume we want to make an interactive coding tutorial (for HTML, CSS and JavaScript) on a blog or a tutorials website.
 The tutorial should have a playground that helps us guide the students to write code, see the results and complete an assignment task.

 We are going to use [LiveCodes](https://livecodes.io/docs) and its powerful [SDK](https://livecodes.io/docs/sdk) to achieve this.
-So, let's start.
+So, here we go.

 <!--truncate-->